nicholaswilde/recipes/docs/cookies/twix.md

 - 1 cookie cutter
 - 1 wire rack

-## :pencil: Instructions
+## Caramel Instructions

 ### Step 1

-Caramel: Combine condensed milk, brown sugar, Treacle or golden syrup, unsalted butter, and salt in a small saucepan and bring to a boil.
+Combine condensed milk, brown sugar, Treacle or golden syrup, unsalted butter, and salt in a small saucepan and bring to a boil.

 ### Step 2